 Look for Missing or Damaged Shingles

 Walk around your home and look up at the roof from ground level.
 Missing, cracked, or curling shingles are weak points where water and ice can penetrate.
 If you notice widespread damage, a full roof replacement is the best way to protect your home through the winter months.
+A metal roof is especially well-suited for heavy snow loads and ice.

 Check Your Attic Ventilation and Insulation